kurokawa77/Cisco/Demo1/README.md

 #This is a Git README for the first time and some changes.
+It is not easy